Travel Guide to the Pamir Highway and the Wakhan Valley

 It cost me 400 somoni (about 40 USD), and it was a endless journey: we left at 9 in the morning and arrived in Dushanbe around 6 am the next day… 21 hours in total.

-The road was a combination of everything that can make you doubt your travel decisions: taxi packed to the roof, dirt roads, cornices without railings, construction works that slowed down the traffic for hours, and slow trucks that had to be overtaken as best as possible, between stones and dust.
+This part of the road felt like a real hell.
+Taxis packed to the roof, bad dirt roads, unguarded ledges, construction sites that held cars up for hours, and slow trucks that had to be overtaken however possible, through rocks and dust.

 China is investing heavily in improving this section of the Pamir Highway, building tunnels and paving sections of dirt roads.
 The goal in the future is to significantly reduce the travel time on this difficult stretch.